 Additional comments

 Three references are required.

+Once your references been selected, you may contact them or remove them from the References section of the Profile.

-MINISTERIAL PROFILE Preview and Submit
+MINISTER PROFILE: Preview and Submit

 Once all required fields have been entered and saved, click “Download” to see a preview of the Ministerial Profile PDF.
 Review your drafted Profile, and make sure it contains all saved changes.
 Click “Submit” to send the final draft of the Profile to your Conference for validation.
 After clicking “Submit,” the Profile fields will be locked from future edits.